Are Humans The Only Organisms With Vestigial Traits

 Genomic Analysis

 Advances in genomics have allowed scientists to compare the genomes of different species, identifying conserved and divergent regions.
 This has facilitated the discovery of new vestigial genes and a better understanding of their evolutionary history.
-For instance, comparative genomics has revealed that many species share similar pseudogenes, indicating common ancestry and shared evolutionary pathways.
-Genomic studies have also shed light on the genetic changes responsible for the reduction or loss of vestigial structures.
+Here's a good example: comparative genomics has revealed that many species share similar pseudogenes, indicating common ancestry and shared evolutionary pathways.
+Genomic studies have also make sense of the genetic changes responsible for the reduction or loss of vestigial structures.

 Developmental Biology